-The result of the Offering will be announced through Nasdaq First North Premier Growth Market on 4 October 2021 before 16:00 CET.
+The result of the Offering will be announced through Nasdaq First North Premier Growth Market on 20 December 2021 before 12:00 CET.
+If the Offering is subject to Early Closure, the publication of the result of the Offering may be moved forward.